kloimhardt/clj-tiles/README.md

 ## Comprehension of the Domain
 The domain of the above "Visual Algebra" tutorial is known to any high school student: conversion of polar coordinates (`R` and `phi`) to the usual rectangular ones.

 But this is just a start.
-By completing all the puzzle-workspaces of this visual tutorial, a physics student in the 3rd semester can learn Classical Mechanics.
-Indeed she first gets competent by solving the puzzles, maybe just learning them by heart.
-Then, she will gain a much deeper comprehension when reading more carefully the book "Structure and Interpretation of Classical Mechanics".
+By completing all the puzzle-workspaces of this visual tutorial, a physics students in the 3rd semester can learn Classical Mechanics.
+Indeed they first gets competent by solving the puzzles, maybe just learning the solutions by heart.
+Then, they will gain a much deeper comprehension when reading more carefully the book "Structure and Interpretation of Classical Mechanics".

 Admittedly, the learning curve of that book is very steep.
 That is way I created a somewhat simpler physics tutorial with my own descriptions and hand-crafted puzzles in the tutorial [Visual Motion](https://kloimhardt.github.io/cljtiles.html?page=116).